 If yes, what year did your museum begin:

 Which sections has your museum worked on:

+There is no character/word limit.

 In which sections have you earned a completion certificate?

+There is no character/word limit.

 How has STEPS helped your museum prepare for MAP?

+There is no character/word limit.

 Other programs or services that helped prepare it for MAP?

+Yes

+No

 If yes, describe (what or who and when):

 Has your museum successfully completed AAM's Core Documents Verification?

+Yes

 No but currently in progress

 No but planning to apply

 No and not planning to apply

+Please note: Accredited museums automatically get their Core Documents verified as part of each reaccreditation review.

+To find out more about Core Documents Verification, please visit AAM's website here.

 If yes, list the year:

-To find out more about Core Documents Verification, please visit AAM's website here.

 If you checked "currently in progress", which documents have passed and when:

 Year Passed

 Mission

 Institutional Code of Ethics

 Institution/Strategic Plan

 Collections Management Policy

 Emergency Response/Disaster Preparedness Plan

 Is the museum considering applying for AAM Accreditation?

 Yes (Reminder: museums must successfully complete the Core Documents Verification Program to be eligible to apply for Accreditation)

+No

 Not sure

 Already accredited by AAM